kavuri-akhil/Analysing-and-predicting-the-stock-prices-based-on-search-traffic/README.md

 ** “Hourly Stock Return”, which holds the percentage of change in the company stock price on an hourly basis.
 ### Created a Time Series Model by Using Prophet.
 Now, I need to produce a time series model that analyses and forecasts patterns in the hourly search data which was acheived using the below steps:
-* Set up the Google Search data for a Prophet forecasting model.
+Markup :* Set up the Google Search data for a Prophet forecasting model.
         * After estimating the model, plot the forecast.
         * Plotted the individual time series components of the model to answer the following questions:
             ** What time of day exhibits the greatest popularity?
             ** Which day of the week gets the most search traffic?
             ** What's the lowest point for search traffic in the calendar year?